 Historically, VCB was focused on lending to SOEs.
 However, over the last five years, it has refocused its business, increasing its exposure to retail banking.
 VNH's manager says that VCB is now one of the best banks for wholesale and retail operations in Vietnam.
 It thinks that VCB's strong network and reputation are two key competitive advantages versus peers.
-These allow VCB to attract a lot of deposits and consequently it has a lower cost of funding than many of its competitors, according to the manager.
-This means that it can afford to fund lower-risk loans, but the manager says that, nonetheless, VCB acts on the side of caution when it comes to making provisions for losses - provisions are typically in the region of three times total NPLs.
+These allow VCB to attract a lot of deposits and consequently it has a lower cost of funding than many of its competitors.
+This means that it can afford to fund lower-risk loans, but nonetheless acts on the side of caution when it comes to making provisions for losses - provisions are typically in the region of three times total NPLs.

 VNH's manager thinks that VCB can increase its net interest margin.
 It also has a very strong retail market share, which continues to do well, albeit the manager recognises the outlook for the consumer looks like it will become more challenging.
 However, VCB exposure to the real state sector is conservative, so the manager thinks that its NPLs are well under control.
-The manager expects to see earnings growth for 2023 of around 15% and thinks that this is readily achievable.
-It also thinks that growth of this level should be sustainable for a number of years.
+The manager expects to see earnings growth for 2023 of around 15% and thinks that this is readily achievable, and growth of this level should be sustainable for a number of years.